-Which, interestingly enough, is the same country that still makes millions thanks to an Italian Renaissance painting they took away from us ages ago.
+Which, interestingly enough, is the same country that still makes a living out of the most famous Italian Renaissance painting they took away from us ages ago.

 The British are much more smart-ass when it comes to rejecting you.
 To start with, they will never actually or manifestly say that they are rejecting you.

 You’ll come to the conclusion on your own, in your room, in total solitude, with just a cup of tea in one hand and your mobile in the other.

 Your mobile that has stopped ringing since the day you’ve moved to London.